The Epsom Derby’s Royal Fashion for 2011

 Her Majesty entered the race course in a smashing pink outfit which had made its debut at Royal Ascot in 2009.
 Prince Harry, dapper in suit and top hat, added a soft pink flower to the lapel of his gentleman outfit during the race – just as if he wanted to match it with his grandmother’s bright look.

 Also sighted were Princess Beatrice and Princess Eugenie of York.
 Beatrice wore a lovely summery outfit – she had chosen a grey dress with yellow and blue roses pattern and a white fascinator with large flowers.
 Princess Eugenie wore a white dress with black polka dots and belt, as well as a wide-brimmed white hat with a black rim.
 This almost-conservatively classic style she highlighted with eye-catching black peep-toe heels.

 The Countess of Wessex made her entry in a champagne outfit – a silk skirt suit with a lovely clutch and a large-brimmed feathered hat.
 Her husband, Prince Edward, Earl of Wessex, lightened up his classy appearance with an original tie that had – yes! – horses on it.

 The Epson Derby might not have been the most successful day for the Queen’s horse (which didn’t win), but most definitely it was a lucky day for royal watchers and the fashion watchers in particular.
 A nice appetizer for the coming outfits of the British Royals at Trooping The Colour and of course Royal Ascot 2011 either way!Filed under British Royals

-Tagged Elizabeth II, Fashion, Horse Racing, Prince Harry, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cambridge, The Earl of Wessex.
+Tagged Elizabeth II of the United Kingdom, Fashion, Horse Racing, Prince Harry of Wales, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cambridge, The Earl of Wessex.